kadiyalamani15/kadiyalamani15/README.md

 ## 🔭 I’m currently working on

-- Developing my skills in Computer Vision (EECE) and Concepts of Object-Oriented Design (Java) as part of my second semester at Northeastern University.
+- Developing my skills in Computer Vision and Concepts of Object-Oriented Design (Java) as part of my second semester at Northeastern University.

 ## 🌱 I’m currently learning